koles/ya-csv/README.md

  - event based, suitable for processing big CSV streams
  - configurable separator, quote and escape characters (comma, double-quote and double-quote by default)
  - ignores lines starting with configurable comment character (off by default)
+ - supports memory-only streaming

 ## More examples